commonsguy/cw-omnibus/README.markdown

 installed.
 You will need to set the project build target to something that you have, by means of Project Properties.

-- Many of these projects use [ActionBarSherlock](http://actionbarsherlock.com).
-There is a copy of a compatible ActionBarSherlock in `external/`, and the project files are set up to reference that copy.
+- A few of these projects use [ActionBarSherlock](http://actionbarsherlock.com) or other Android library projects.
+You will need to attach a suitable copy of those projects to your app.
+For example, there is a copy of a compatible ActionBarSherlock in `external/`, and the project files are set up to reference that copy.
 If you import it first, your imports of other sample apps should go more smoothly.
 Alternatively, you can download and set up ActionBarSherlock yourself in your Eclipse workspace,